gto76/python-cheatsheet/README.md

 **Code that generates code.**

 ### Type
 **Type is the root class.
 If only passed the object it returns it's type (class).
-Otherwise it creates a new class (and not an instance!).**
+Otherwise it creates a new class.**

 ```python
 <class> = type(<class_name>, <parents_tuple>, <attributes_dict>)